Online retailers go hi-tech to size up shoppers and cut returns

 Fits.me is one of several start-ups to have recently sprung up in response to the industry problem, producing software they claim will reduce returns and boost sales by helping shoppers select the correct tailoring.

-Fits.me, whose technology allows customers of brands including Adidas and Hugo Boss to visualize clothes on different body shapes, polled German online shoppers and found 35 percent of them aborted potential purchases because of concerns about fit.
+Fits.me, whose technology allows customers of brands including Adidas (ADSGn.DE) and Hugo Boss (BOSSn.DE) to visualise clothes on different body shapes, polled German online shoppers and found 35 percent of them aborted potential purchases because of concerns about fit.

-"There is no size standardization.
+"There is no size standardisation.
 The risk of buying online is very high," said founder Heikki Haldre, noting that only a third of people sized medium will actually choose an "M".

 BEST GUESS?